mecid/mecid.github.io/_posts/2021-02-24-graphql-in-swift.md

 I spent last weeks sharing more about type-safety and building robust APIs in Swift.
 I want to continue the type-safety topic by talking about GraphQL.
 GraphQL is a query language for your API.
 This week we will talk about the benefits of GraphQL, and we will learn how to utilize it in Swift.

 #### Basics
 Let me introduce GraphQL first.
 GraphQL is a query language for your API.
 Usually, a backend developer or web service should provide you a schema file and a single GraphQL endpoint.
-Schema file contains all the types and queries.
+Schema file contains all the types and queries which you can make with the particular endpoint.
 Let's take a look at the example of the schema file.

 ```graphql
 schema {